Uttkarsh-raj/CryptoAPI/README.md

 <!--USAGE EXAMPLES-->

 ## Usage
-1. Conversion of one crypto coin to other.
+1. Conversion of the price of one crypto currency to another on a particular date.
-2. List all the companies and the holdings they have for a coin.
+2. List all the companies and the holdings they have for a crypto currency.
-3. Store data to the database and run this task in the background.
+3. Store list of all the crypto currency to a database and run this task in the background.

 ## Screenshots:
 (For demo pourpose the job is running after every 2 mins in the screenshot.)